Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-I.md

    The Algorithm learns from performing some action and receiving rewards(+ve/-ve) for those actions.
 Here, the algorithms interact with an environment, so there is a feedback loop between the learning system and its experience.
 For instance: Self Driving Cars and Game Playing Agents.

-As part of this series, I will share separate blogs on each topic.
-Please make sure to subscribe to the newsletter if you wish to get an update on future articles.
-Thanks for reading.
+If you've liked this post, please don't forget to subscribe to the newsletter.